truongbaan/COSC2769_FullStack_Group_Project/docs/FILE_STRUCTURE.md

 React + Vite application with Redux Toolkit and redux-persist.

-- `Dockerfile`: Dockerfile for the frontend service.
+- `Dockerfile.frontend`: Dockerfile for the frontend service.
 - `package.json`, `package-lock.json`: Frontend dependencies and scripts.
 - `tsconfig.json`: TypeScript configuration for the frontend.
 - `vite.config.ts`: Vite build and dev server config.